School-Wide Success Using Math & Movement in North Carolina

 Results for K-2

-• Positive Impact Across Grade Levels: In K-2 classrooms, the use of Math & Movement materials as interventions and during transition times contributed to improved student engagement and understanding, especially for students with lower confidence or engagement in math.
+• Positive Impact Across Grade Levels: In K-2 classrooms, the use of Math & Movement materials as interventions and during transition times contributed to improved student engagement and understanding, especially for students with lower confidence or interest in math.
 While the positive effects were noted, specific quantitative results for K-2 students were not captured in the study.

 Key Takeaways from Ms. Mason